These caramel apple blondies are fall’s version of a brownie. Sweet, chewy and full of warming spices, they are perfect with a cup of hot apple cider.

 - In a medium bowl mix together sugar and cinnamon.
 Add the apples and toss to combine.
 Add heavy cream, if using, and mix to combine.

-- In a large skillet over medium-low heat, melt butter.
+In a large skillet over medium-low heat, melt butter.
 Add apple mixture and cook, stirring occasionally, until thickened and apples are slightly tender and coated with a caramel-like sauce, about 10 minutes.
 Remove from heat, transfer to a bowl, and allow to cool to room temperature.
+Drain the apples to remove the excess liquid.

 - Preheat oven to 350°F/180°C. Line a 9×13-inch pan with parchment paper, leaving enough overhang on the sides for lifting the blondies out of the pan after baking.